-We have been receiving many requests from our readers to create an easy-to-understand article covering all the issues related with Israel-Palestine.
-Though it’s not easy to cover every dimension within a limited space, in this post, we have tried our best to create a comprehensive article on Isreal-Palestine conflict.
+We have been receiving many requests from our readers to create an easy-to-understand article covering all the issues related to Israel-Palestine.
+Though it’s not easy to cover every dimension within a limited space, in this post, we have tried our best to create a comprehensive article on the Israel-Palestine conflict.

 The History of Israel-Palestine Conflict

-- Jews have been persecuted throughout the history due to their religious beliefs and foreign culture.
+- Jews have been persecuted throughout history due to their religious beliefs and foreign culture.

 - In 1897, Jews started a movement called a Zionist movement, to escape persecution and establish their own state in their ancestral homeland, Israel.
 The World Zionist Organisation was created to advocate for the establishment of a Jewish homeland in Palestine.